cozy/cozy-monitor/README.md

-# Cozy Manager
+# Cozy Monitor

-Cozy Manager is a tool to manage your cozy instance from the inside.
+Cozy Monitor is a tool to manage your cozy instance from the inside.

 Installation: